electricimp/GoogleIoTCore/README.md

 This callback is called every time the client is connected.

-This is a good place to call the [enableCfgReceiving()](#enablecfgreceivingonreceive-ondone) method, if this functionality is needed.
+This is a good place to call the [enableCfgReceiving()](#enablecfgreceivingonreceive-ondone) method if this functionality is needed.

 | Parameter | Data Type | Description |
 | --- | --- | --- |